miguelito4/casey.github.io/reading.md

 <br>Patrick Leigh Fermor • <a href="https://www.amazon.com/Time-Gifts-Constantinople-Holland-Classics/dp/1590171659/">A Time of Gifts</a>
 <br>David Hackett Fischer • <a href="https://www.amazon.com/Great-Wave-Revolutions-Rhythm-History/dp/019512121X/">The Great Wave: Price Revolutions and the Rhythm of History</a>
 <br>Howard French • <a href="https://www.amazon.com/Born-Blackness-Africa-Making-Modern/dp/1324092408/">Born in Blackness: Africa, Africans, and the Making of the Modern World, 1471 to the Second World War</a>
+<br>Ernest Gellner • <a href="https://www.amazon.com/Plough-Sword-Book-Structure-History/dp/0226287025/">Plough, Sword and Book: The Structure of Human History</a>
 <br>Richard Hall • <a href="https://www.amazon.com/Empires-monsoon-history-Indian-invaders/dp/0006380832/">Empires of the Monsoon</a>
 <br>Herodotus • <a href="https://www.amazon.com/Histories-Oxford-Worlds-Classics/dp/0199535663/">The Histories</a>
 <br>Aldous Huxley • <u>Proper Studies</u> and <a href="https://www.amazon.com/Grey-Eminence-Aldous-Huxley/dp/0099477823/">Grey Eminence</a>